-As a creative freelancer, I often design themed environments for special events and nightclubs.
-I've often been in search for a giant chandelier to use, but I was never able to find one that was really large, reasonably lightweight or uncomplicated to transport or assemble.
-I liked the simple lines of chandeliers I'd seen in used in modern designs like in urban lounges and hotels.
-I came up with this solution which creates a nearly six ft. wide , visually-substantial chandelier that weighs less than 15 lbs, and packs flat, and at only half the diameter!
+As a creative freelancer, I often design themed environments for special events.
+Large chandeliers are expensive (even as a rental) and are exceedingly complicated to transport or assemble.
+I developed this solution which creates a nearly six ft. wide , visually-substantial chandelier that weighs less than 13 lbs, and packs flat, and at only half the diameter!
+I liked the simple lines of chandeliers I'd seen in used in modern designs seen in urban lounges and hotels.
 This versatile chandelier can even be electrified fairly easily.
-I've made these in white and black and red, but they could also be cut from other routable foam board products or even foamed PVC board or even acrylic.
+These are primarily popular in white or black, but can be cut from other routable board products such as PVC plastic sheet or even acrylic.

 Here's how to make your own...

-I've developed an updated and improved version which manufactured from PVC plastic sheet and includes battery-operated LED candles.
+I've developed an updated and improved version which is manufactured from PVC plastic sheet and includes battery-operated LED candles.
+I've called it the Grandelier.
+It's also now available in two sizes.

 You will then need to have access to a CNC router.
 I don't have one of my own, but use a local service, which also supplied the Gatorboard foam board which I've chosen to use for it's cost, relatively good durability and especially how light weight it is.